How Bone Marrow and Stem Cells are Collected

 The procedure used to collect bone marrow for transplant is called a bone marrow harvest.
 It is a surgical procedure that takes place in a hospital operating room.
 Typically it is done as an outpatient procedure.

-• While you are under anesthesia, a needle will be inserted into your rear pelvic bone where a large quantity of bone marrow is located.
+Most collections are performed with general anesthesia although sometimes it can be done with only spinal anesthesia blockade.
+While you are under anesthesia, a needle will be inserted into your rear hip bone where a large quantity of bone marrow is located.
+The bone marrow will be extracted with a syringe.

 The amount of bone marrow harvested depends on the size of the patient and the concentration of blood stem cells in your marrow.